Attention. The page needs reformatting. If you think you can do better, please contact us 🙂

 (Equation AoA 3 – Standard second order system unti ramp time response)

-- The sensor is ideal: only the mechanical part or primary is under analysis
+- The sensor is ideal: only the mechanical part is under analysis

 - Aerodynamic interactions between the different parts of the vane are neglected